-The Audit Committee met three times in 1998.
-Its duties and responsibilities include the following:
+The Audit Committee met five times in 1999.
+Its duties and responsibilities include:

 - .
 Providing oversight of the financial reporting process and management's responsibility for the integrity, accuracy and objectivity of financial reports and accounting and financial reporting practices. - .
 Recommending to the board the selection of independent auditors.